stgmva/stgmva.github.io/_posts/2015-12-12-2-On-Becoming-A-Keyboard-Wonk.md

 I suppose what made me fall in love with this board most of all was the feel of the keypress.
 It was **so** different from what I was used to with traditional keyboards.
 It was incredibly tactile, smooth, and required significantly less force (so it was easier on my fingers).
 All the flash gamer boards I'd ever played with at a Best Buy just didn't appeal to me, but getting my hands on _this_ board  really showed me the light.

 Of course, like any good drug, once you try it once, you've got to try it some more.
-Having experience the GLORY of using the AEKII at work, I needed a board at home.
+Having experienced the GLORY of using the AEKII at work, I needed a board at home.
 Here was the rub though: I couldn't possibly imagine using such a large board at my desk at home.
 My computer at home is a glorified reddit machine, I've no need for a full-sized 104 key board - soon the quest for a small board with the exact switches that I was using at work began.

 Here's the rub v2: I learned very quickly with research that Alps switches like the AEKII I have at work aren't in manufacture anymore, so it's impossible to just _go out_ and buy one.
 The only option to have a compact board with those type of switches is to _make_ one.